prebhdevsingh/kaf-familycamp/content/faqs.md

 ---
 thumbnail: /img/image.png
-title: Frequenty Asked Question
+title: Frequently Asked Question
 faqs:
   - question: "What is Khalsa Family Retreat? "
-    answer: K﻿hasla Family Retreat is a residential event based in the UK aimed at getting families together to explore Sikhi is a friendly, fun, relaxed and non-judgemental environment.
+    answer: Khalsa Family Retreat is a residential event based in the UK aimed at getting families together to explore Sikhi in a friendly, fun, relaxed and non-judgemental environment.
+Khalsa Foundation created a residential event aimed at families called Khalsa Family Retreat in 2017, which looks to replicate the success of Khalsa Camp for the whole family, so instead of focusing on the individuals, the focus is switched to the whole family and their spirituality together.
+Khalsa Family Retreat consists of group workshops about various aspects of Sikhi and family life.
+The workshops aim to give the delegates an opportunity to explore Sikh concepts with their family members whilst applying it to the real world.
+  - question: What is the difference between Khalsa Family Retreat and Khalsa Camp?
+    answer: Khalsa Family Retreat is tailored towards families learning about Sikhi together and consists of a varied timetable.
+There are interactive adult workshops, classes for children, creche for the little ones learning and a baby creche for the very new members of the Khalsa family.
+Alongside this there are a number of family sessions which are aimed at the whole family conducting activities as a family unit.
+Khalsa Camp is a child free event, aimed at individuals wanting to focus on their own Sikhi whilst connecting with other like-minded individuals.
   - question: Who can attend Khalsa Family Retreat?
     answer: Anyone is the simple answer.
 Khalsa Family Retreat is open to all families, regardless of whether you are at the start of your journey as a